weaviate/weaviate-io/developers/weaviate/benchmarks/ann.md

 The complete import and test scripts are available [here](https://github.com/weaviate/weaviate-benchmarking).

 ## Learn more & Benchmark FAQ

+### How can I get the most performance for my use case?
+If your use case is similar to one of the showcased datasets this benchmark, you can start with the recommended configurations for the HNSW parameters.

+For more instructions on how to tune your configuration for best performance, you can refer to our [HNSW Configuration Tips](https://weaviate.io/developers/weaviate/config-refs/schema/vector-index#hnsw-configuration-tips).

 ### What is the difference between latency and throughput?